I - QUALITY AND RELIABILITY OF MEASUREMENT |

 Call the animated illustration of accumulating and counting standard units of weight - grams in the metric system, where the units (grams) are being counted and grouped in multiples of 5 and 10 to configure an increasing scale.
 Practical instruments, like the scales for weighting are artifacts that make it easy to evaluate the weight of an object by comparing it to a count of these standard units of measurement in a scale.
 Call the scale and balance and turn ON power of its TOTAL WEIGHT display to observe weighting standard reference and non-standard common items using instruments called the scale and the balance.
 To support trustworthy accuracy and precision through time and space, standard units of measure are carefully made and maintained in recognized, controlled and safe places and environments, guaranteeing their availability and unchanged nature by recognized standards measurement organizations.
 To implement the validity of readouts of measuring instruments in their use, everywhere.
 This normally requires for them to be "calibrated" that is, the steps required to insure that each time the instruments are used, they will recognize and be true to the actual, officially recognized physical magnitudes being measured.
 Calibration provides periodic verification, adjustment and validation as necessary, and typically required by human activities, such as in industrial, commercial and scientific operations, to verify that the instrument properly recognizes official standard units of measurement (or certified copies of them) at all times.

-In the following activities below, different levels of "loose" and "tight" scales of measurement (sharpness) can be chosen.
+In the activities following below, different levels of "loose" and "tight" scales of measurement (sharpness) can be chosen.
 The precision (trustability) of each measurement, will depend on the specific different procedures and instruments selected.

 HANDS ON Examples of gradual increase of accuracy offered by different scales: